 Don’t see your favorite ski line or mountain bike trail?
 Then add it to OpenStreetMap (OSM)!
 OSM is a crowdsourced website where users can add and update trail information.
 You can edit the map itself on OSM and then you’ll see the updates in any CalTopo layer that uses OSM (including Recreation) after our next OSM import, which typically occurs a few times a year.
 To see the most recent OSM import date, please visit the Map Layer Data Updates page.

-This layer depicts wildfire perimeters in the US since 2000.
+This layer depicts wildfire perimeters in the US.
+You can use the dropdown to choose data either since 2000 or since 1900.
 Fires are color-coded by year along a yellow-red spectrum.
 The year and incident name for all fires are shown, although you may need to zoom in for smaller fires.
 Please be aware that it can be hard to distinguish which label belongs to which fire in some areas with overlapping fire perimeters.

 Fire History data comes from the NIFC.
 To see the most recent import date, please visit the Map Layer Data Updates page.